411’s UFC 155: Dos Santos vs. Velasquez II Report 12.29.12

 Leonard Garcia (145 lbs.
 15-9-1) vs. Max Holloway (145 lbs.
 6-1)

 John Moraga (125 lbs.
 11-1) vs. Chris Carisao (125 lbs.
 14-3)

 Hey 411 readers, thanks for joining 411’s live MMA coverage tonight!

 Tonight we are once again reporting to you LIVE from press row for UFC 155: Dos Santos vs. Velasquez II!
 The event is live from the MGM Grand Garden Arena.
 Tonight we will be covering the Facebook, FX, and main PPV card live from the actual UFC event, so get ready and buckle up.
 And now to the action.

-We are live on press row at the MGM Grand Garden Arena in Las Vegas for UFC 155: Dos Santos vs. Velasquez II.
+We are at the MGM Grand Garden Arena in Las Vegas for UFC 155: Dos Santos vs. Velasquez II.

-Intros for the first preliminary fight begin at approximately at 3:35PM.
+Intros for the first preliminary fight begin at approximately 3:35PM.